-An overdose occurs when a dog is given more than the recommended amount of some otherwise safe and beneficial medication, supplement, or natural substance, and the pet’s metabolism cannot detoxify the substance fast enough, causing unintended side effects.
+An overdose occurs when a dog is given more than the recommended amount of some otherwise safe and beneficial medication, supplement, or natural substance.
+In such a case, the pet’s metabolism cannot detoxify the substance fast enough, causing unintended side effects.

 Pet poisoning or toxicity is different from an overdose.
-Toxicity occurs when a dog ingests things that have no benefit in any dose but hold toxic potential.
+Toxicity occurs when a dog ingests a drug that has no benefit in any dose but holds toxic potential.
 This poison could be a human medication, a plant in your home, marijuana products, wild mushrooms, or more.

-Can I Give My Dog too Much CBD Oil?
+Can You Give too Much CBD Oil to Dogs?

 Can CBD Kill a Dog?

-However, human CBD products and marijuana edibles like brownies, chocolates can easily cause THC toxicity in dogs.
-The ASPCA Animal Poison Control Center receives frequent calls about THC exposure in companion animals.
+However, CBD products and marijuana edibles like brownies and chocolates for medicinal purposes and recreational use in people contain high levels of THC and can toxicity in dogs.
+The ASPCA Animal Poison Control Center, Pet Poison Helpline, and CBD companies receive frequent calls about THC exposure in companion animals.

 What Happens When a Dog Takes too Much CBD Oil?

-Giving your dog too much CBD oil can be the result of a miscalculated CBD dosage.
-It can also happen if your dog found a way to reach its favorite CBD peanut butter and cleaned out the jar or if your dog ate a whole bag of CBD dog treats.
+CBD binds with these cannabinoid receptors, thus modulating the ECS.
+In case of giving too much CBD oil, the cannabinoid receptors will quickly saturate.
+Then, the excess CBD amount will be simply flushed out from the body.
+High doses of CBD can be the result of a miscalculated pure CBD dosage.
+It can also happen if your dog found a way to reach its favorite CBD peanut butter or, for example, cleaned out the jar or if your dog ate a whole bag of CBD dog treats.

-In these cases, chances are your dog will sleep the CBD effects off and be fine within a few hours.
-Give your pet some water and allow it to rest.
-Also, do not be alarmed if it displays some harmless symptoms.
+In such mild cases, chances are your dog will sleep the CBD effects off and be fine within a few hours.
+It is a good idea to give your pet some water and allow it to rest.
+Also, keep in mind that harmless symptoms are possible.

 Signs You Have Given Your Dog too Much CBD Oil

-What You Need to Know about Treating Dog CBD Overdoses
+What to Know About Treating CBD Overdoses in Dogs

-Considering the benign nature of these side effects, more often than not, there is no need for treatment.
+Considering the benign nature of the so-called hemp CBD overdoses in dogs, more often than not, there is no need for treatment.
 As mentioned, just make sure your dog has access to drinking water and let it sleep off the effects.